Portland protests reach 100 consecutive days this weekend

 PORTLAND, Ore.
-(AP) — Demonstrators were out on the streets again Friday night in Portland, Oregon, as the city this weekend reaches 100 straight nights of protests marked by vandalism and violence.
+(AP) — Protesters marched through the streets of Portland on Friday night to a police building, where officers stood waiting outside, as the city reached 100 straight nights of protests that have been marked by vandalism and violence.

+Dozens of demonstrators met at Kenton Park before making their way to the Portland Police Association building, near North Denver Avenue and North Lombard Street.
+By 10 p.m. police warned protesters to stay off the streets and private property or they may be subject to citation, arrest, the use of tear gas, crowd-control agents or impact munitions.

-The demonstrations started in late May after the police killing of George Floyd in Minneapolis.
+Demonstrations in Portland started in late May after the police killing of George Floyd in Minneapolis.

 A slaying of a right-wing Trump supporter shot and killed after he came downtown last weekend with a pro-Trump caravan of pickup trucks further roiled things in the liberal city.
 The prime suspect in the shooting, self-described anti-fascist Michael Forest Reinoehl, was killed Thursday night by law enforcement.